-Blasio makes his home with his father and his mother.
-Carrying water, buying or selling in the market and caring for animals are his household duties.
+Blasio lives with his father and his mother.
+At home, duties include carrying water, buying or selling in the market and gardening.
 His father is sometimes employed as a laborer and his mother maintains the home.
-There are 4 children in the family.
+There are 3 children in the family.

 As part of Compassion's ministry, Blasio participates in Bible class and youth group.
 He is also in high school where his performance is average.
 Soccer, telling stories and art are his favorite activities.